😱 Status quo stories

 Making hard choices from a complex ecosystem from the start

 The problems begin from the very first moment a user starts to try out async Rust.
 The async Rust support in Rust itself is very basic, consisting only of the core Future mechanism.
 Everything else -- including the basic async runtimes themselves -- lives in user space.
-This means that users must make a number of choices rom the very beginning:
+This means that users must make a number of choices from the very beginning:

 Once your basic setup is done, the best design patterns are subtle and not always known.